httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 extensibility of the service will be handled and how different deployment requirements will be accommodated.

-More generally, application protocols using HTTP face a number of design decisions, including:
+More generally, an application protocol using HTTP faces a number of design decisions, including:

 * Should it define a new URI scheme?
 Use new ports?
 * Should it use standard HTTP methods and status codes, or define new ones?